We are looking forward to welcoming you to Somerville College this autumn!

 They will also give you a temporary access card to use until you can pick up your university card from the academic office.
 Please check your pigeonhole straight away and collect any post.
 If you have any questions about graduate accommodation, please email graduate.accommodation@some.ox.ac.uk.

-Please note that parking is limited within the College.
+If you have college accommodation please note that parking is limited.
 If you have mobility difficulties and require parking, please request this at the earliest opportunity by emailing the Lodge Manager (lodge.manager@some.ox.ac.uk).
 There are double yellow lines at the front of the College and parking there will be entirely at the driver’s own risk.
 There is Pay and Display parking on roads near the College, but this is limited.
-We therefore recommend parking at Pear Tree Park & Ride, which is north of Oxford.
-The Pear Tree Park & Ride bus stops are very close to the College’s main entrance on Woodstock Road.
-There is more information on the Park & Ride website.
+We therefore recommend parking at Pear Tree Park and Ride, which is north of Oxford.
+The Pear Tree Park and Ride bus stops are very close to the College’s main entrance on Woodstock Road.
+There is more information on the Park and Ride website.
 If you have any queries about parking or unloading, please email the Lodge Manager (lodge.manager@some.ox.ac.uk).

 Freshers’ Dinner